tscnlab/LazarEtAl_RSocOpenSci_2024/README.md

 The Code section <span style="color: blue;">*[2] Data cleaning & quality checks*</span> applies the data quality checks.
 This includes "Lack of good-quality fit", "Pupil size screening", and "Saturated spectroradiometer samples", where invalid pupil and light data are replaced by "NA" values.
 And finally the "Proportion of excluded data" quality check, which compares the proportion of excluded data points per participant vs. the specified data loss threshold.
 As described in the manuscript, we use two different data loss thresholds – initial (0.5; n=63) and adjusted (0.75; n=83)  – and report the results for both of them.
 In the script we use the adjusted threshold (0.75; n=83 included) as the default.
 To apply the initial threshold (0.5; n=63 included), one needs to "uncomment" the code line `#data_loss_thres <- 0.5`, and rerun the `21_qualitychecks.R` code.

-The Code section <span style="color: blue;">*[3] Light data transformation*</span> conducts a linear transformation of melanopic irradiance into Melanopic Equivalent Daylight Illuminance (mEDI) and creates variables with log10-transformed light data (due to violation of the linear regression assumptions, see more details in manuscript).
+The Code section <span style="color: blue;">*[3] Light data transformation*</span> conducts a linear transformation of the alpha-opic irradiances into alpha-opic Equivalent Daylight Illuminances and creates variables with log10-transformed light data (due to violation of the linear regression assumptions, see more details in manuscript).

 The Code section <span style="color: blue;">*[4] Save checked rawfiles*</span> saves the quality checked data to the file `checked_rawfiles.rda`.